sushantkadam15/ritual-mart/README.md

 # Ritual Mart

-Ritual Mart is a web application aimed at providing a convenient platform for all your pooja (ritual) needs.
+Ritual Mart is a website aimed at providing a convenient platform for all your pooja (ritual) needs.
 Whether you're looking for essential puja items, religious artifacts, or specialized products for specific ceremonies, Ritual Mart has got you covered.

 ## About